-Senate Republicans face do-or-die moment as pivotal vote on impeachment witnesses imminent
+Key swing-vote GOP Sen. Alexander comes out against witnesses ahead of pivotal impeachment trial vote

 Dershowitz was simply wrong, Bowie argued, that maladministration is synonymous with abuse of power.
 The former is equivalent to doing your best but turning in poor work product, he argued; the latter is fundamentally criminal, even if it's not defined anywhere in a statute.

-Fox News' Mike Emanuel, Marisa Schultz and Charles Crietz contributed to this report.
+Fox News' Chad Pergram, Mike Emanuel, Marisa Schultz and Charles Crietz contributed to this report.